 Most students receiving assistantships, whether departmental or from faculty grants, receive a waiver that covers most of the costs of tuition.
 Students must reside in Washington state while funded on assistantships.
 Assistantship appointments are from August 16 through May 15.
 A student’s graduate advisor may be able to provide summer support.

-To apply for an assistantship, you must indicate that you are seeking a teaching and/or research assistantship on your general graduate online application.
+To apply for an assistantship, you must indicate you are seeking a teaching and/or research assistantship on your general graduate online application.